CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 While we focus primarily on Open Data, Open Source, and Open Methodology in FOSS, it's worth considering how other parts of the scientific process might be opened up more broadly.

-Another component which sort of covers all of the pictured components, or at least links a lot of them together, might be referred to as Open Process.
+Another component which sort of covers all of the pictured components, or at least links a lot of them together, might be referred to as **Open Process**.

 In response to the Reproducibility Crisis, many researchers, particularly in fields like psychology, have begun to advocate for **preregistration** of studies.